brumar/onionizer/README.md

 ## Middlewares composition

-We saw the usage of onionizer.as_decorator in the introductive example.
+`onionizer.as_decorator` was introduced in the introduction.
 Another way to use onionizer is to wrap a function with a list of middlewares using `onionizer.wrap_around` :

 ```python